 Next we hear that irritating warning noise indicating you’ve left the car door open, followed by the sound of the ignition firing up while someone fiddles around with the radio dial.
 We eventually land on “K-L-O-N Los Angeles.
 Clone radio—we play the songs that sound more like everyone else than anyone else.”
 The DJ babbles on for a while, and towards the end of his schtick we hear a lo-fi drum pattern with clear backbeat punctuation.
 After a few measures, a lo-fi distorted guitar joins in with a straightforward riff for four measures, and you begin to prepare yourself for the possibility that “You Think I Ain’t Worth a Dollar, But I Feel Like a Millionaire” is a statement of commitment to low-fidelity recording.
 Then WHAM!
 Bass, full drums, full guitar and Nick Oliveri’s screaming vocal arrive in a full-volume high-fidelity explosion that completely fills your soul and sends delightful shockwaves through every fiber of your body.
-The band remains absolutely fixed on the C5 chord for the entire first verse, like a stud opening the spread with hard, no-nonsense thrusts in what turns out to be very aggressive foreplay—when the band shifts to the F5-Eb5 combo, it hits you right in the sweet spot and you’re ready to exfuckingplode.
+The band remains absolutely fixed on the C5 chord for the entire first verse like a stud opening the spread with hard, no-nonsense thrusts in what turns out to be very aggressive foreplay—when the band shifts to the F5-Eb5 combo, it hits you right in the sweet spot and you’re ready to exfuckingplode.
 The second verse features more intricate riffing around the root chord and a nifty half-step hiccup in the rhythm to give you another frisson.
 Then, as they’re driving, driving, driving like motherfuckers with a vengeance, WHAM!
 Absolute silence.
 WAAAAH!
 Don’t stop now, you bastards!
-And right on cue, they go back to the full court press for a few precious seconds before another shocking moment of silence.
+And right on cue, they go back to the full-court press for a few precious seconds before another shocking moment of silence.

 I immediately reach for a cigarette, but the sharp, stunning power chords that open “No One Knows” feel like the boys have slapped that cigarette out of my hand because they ain’t done yet!
 Well, you’ve come to the right place, boys!
 Drive it all the way fucking home!

 Before I get too wet and out-of-control, I’ll mention that I love the pairing of “Millionaire” and “No One Knows, which is brilliantly connective: the C-Eb chord combo in “Millionaire” beautifully complements that ripping C-minor chord that opens and dominates “No One Knows.”
 And while people pay a lot of attention to the drums—which ARE fucking outstanding—I pay just as much attention to Nick Oliveri’s bass and the erotic groans he creates with his nimble fingers, mirroring the vocalization of the pre-orgasmic state when your partner keeps making all the right moves and your conscious mind takes a back seat to your pleasure center.
 Hnnn.
 The bridge (the song really doesn’t have a chorus in the technical sense) is off-the-charts intense, with drums rolling at manic speed, guitars flying, bass throbbing and Josh Homme providing contrasting restraint as he smoothly shifts between falsetto and straight vocal over the rising half-step chord pattern.
-The guitar solo passage is certified killer, with everyone giving it everything they’ve got until they all resolve on point and make a spotlessly clean cut to Oliveri’s two-note bass riff.
+The guitar solo passage is a certified killer, with everyone giving it everything they’ve got until they all resolve on point and make a spotlessly clean cut to Oliveri’s two-note bass riff.
 The back-to-back, four-to-the-floor experience of “Millionaire” and “No One Knows” inspires an exhilarating feeling of liberation, as there are few experiences in life outside of the boudoir that are as exciting as a tight band playing at full power.

 As you may have guessed, I love to fuck to this song, and it’s going on all my fuck playlists as soon as I put this review to bed.
 While the music would have earned it a prominent spot, it’s really the lyrics that take the song to another level of goddamned sexy.
 In the first verse, noted libertarian Josh Homme bemoans the absurdity of rules governing adult human behavior and the mass programming delivered by pharma companies who get rich by reinforcing the authoritarian message, “The reason why you think things are fucked up is because YOU are fucked up.
 Here’s something to help you manage the condition we just invented to ease your hypochondriac symptoms, you pathetic, sniveling weakling!”
 The only way to deal with society’s demands for control and conformity is a close, intimate, private and absolutely real relationship: